On Finite-Index Indexed Grammars and Their Restrictions: Introduction

 \section{Introduction}

 Indexed grammars \cite{A,A1} are a natural generalization of context-free grammars, where variables keep stacks of indices.
-Despite being all context-sensitive languages, the languages are still quite general as they can generate non-semi-linear languages \cite{A}.
+Although they are included in the context-sensitive languages, the languages generated by indexed grammars are quite broad as they contain some non semi-linear languages.
 Several restrictions have been studied that have desirable computational properties.
 Linear indexed grammars were first created, restricting the number of variables on the right hand side to be at most one \cite{DP}.
-Other restrictions include another system named exactly linear indexed grammars \cite{Gazdar1988} (see also \cite{Vijay-Shanker1994}), which are different than the first formalisms, although both are sufficiently restricted to only generate semi-linear languages.
+Other restrictions include another system named exactly linear indexed grammars \cite{Gazdar1988} (see also \cite{Vijay-Shanker1994}), which are different than the first formalism, although both are sufficiently restricted to only generate semi-linear languages.
 In this paper, we only examine the first formalism of linear indexed grammars.

 We study indexed grammars that are restricted to be finite-index, which is a generalization of linear indexed grammars \cite{DP}.
-Grammar systems that are {\em $k$-index} are restricted so that, for every word generated by the grammar, there is some successful derivation where at most $k$ variables (or nonterminals) appear in every sentential form of the derivation \cite{RozenbergFiniteIndexGrammars,RS}.
+Such grammars generate languages that inherit several properties satisfied by context-free languages $\CFL$.
+Grammar systems that are {\em $k$-index} are restricted so that, for every word generated by the grammar, there is some successful derivation where at most $k$ variables (or nonterminals) appear in every sentential form of the derivation \cite{DP1989,C3.6,RS,RozenbergFiniteIndexGrammars}.
 A system is finite-index if it is $k$-index for some $k$.
 It has been found that that when restricting many different types of grammar systems to be finite-index, their languages coincide.
-This is the case for finite-index $\ETOL$, $\EDTOL$, context-free programmed grammars, ordered grammars, and matrix grammars.
+This is the case for finite-index $\ETOL$, $\EDTOL$, context-free programmed grammars, ordered grammars, and matrix context-free grammars.